logo of design your homeschoolhomeschool photos

 Organize---and enjoy---your study of the Old Testament!
 These 196 readings with discussion questions and teaching suggestions survey Israel's history and introduce the key figures through whose lives we can discover God's character.
 In this study, the Bible speaks powerfully for itself---and produces children who have a heart for God.
 For elementary students.
 192 pages, softcover.

-We haven't used this guide, however, I would be happy to recommend it, having used most of the other products on this page.
+We haven't used this guide below, however, I would be happy to recommend it, having used most of the other products on this page.

 By Cyndy Shearer / Greenleaf Press